akkeris/docs/how-akkeris-works.md

 ## Managing Resources

 Applications typically make use of [addons](/architecture/addons.md) to provide backing services such as databases, queueing & caching systems, storage, email services and more.
-Add-ons are provided as services by that may be managed by anyone \(e.g., it could be an external service that's managed by a vendor such as AWS or an internal services managed by a team member\).
+Add-ons are provided as services that could be managed by anyone \(e.g., it could be an external service that's managed by a vendor such as AWS or an internal services managed by a team member\).

 Akkeris treats these add-ons as attached resources: provisioning an add-on is a matter of choosing one from the list of addon services and plans, and creating it.
 In addition addons may be attached if they already exist on another application and can be shared.